Azure-Samples/azure-intelligent-edge-patterns/edge-ai-void-detection/edgedevice/azure-stack.md

 1. Fill in the values in the .env.template file :
     * Set the CONTAINER_REGISTRY_* values with your ACR credentials, 	registry name, and login server
     * Set EXTERNAL_IP_ADDRESS to the public IP address of the IoT Edge VM
-    * Set SHARE_NAME to name of the folder you created earlier.
+    * Set SHARE_NAME to name of the folder you created earlier on the VM.
     * Replace the value for BLOB_STORAGE_SAS_URL with the Connection String created when you created the SAS token for the Storage Account.
     * If you want to disable uploading images to Azure blobl storage, replace the value for UPLOAD_TO_BLOB_STORAGE with NO.
     * Set CAMERA_TYPE to one of "HTTP", "RTSP", or "simulator".